“Below is the approximate Atlas track plan of my layout as of today.

 Also how to fit the Peco side Mounted Points Motors, have shown as best I could, not great at explaining things, but think most will get the Gist of all this…

 At the end my conclusion is that using the Peco Electrofrog Points with the side Mounted Points Motor is the easiest and best Path to follow.

-A big thanks to Bob, Eric and Dave.
+A big thanks to Bob for sharing his Atlas track plan, and to Eric and Dave.